Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Only two-floor plan options

 Coach House Platinum III

 If budget is less of an issue, your best bet is the Coach House Platinum III.
-Built on a Ford Transit 3500 chassis, this Class C rig is unlike any other.
+Built on a Ford Transit 3500 chassis, this Class C motorhome rig is unlike any other and is the best Class C RV for budgeting.
 From the one-piece fiberglass body to the 306-horsepower engine, Coach House knows its way around high-performance RVing.

 - Plenty of external storage space